ckampfe/cljs-exe/README.md

 ## Configuration

-See generated project for full configuration information.
+See README.md in the generated project for full configuration information.